Hey guys, in this post we’ll go through an in-depth guide into how to train for a marathon in 6 months.

 Running continuously for mile after mile puts a lot of strain on your muscles and joints.

-Perhaps the best way to avoid these is through some preventative maintenance, in the form of cross training.
+One of the best ways to avoid these types of overuse injures is through some preventative maintenance in the form of cross-training.

-Yoga, pilates, and strength training are very effective forms of cross training.
+Yoga, pilates, and strength training are very effective forms of cross-training.
 They can target weak and tight areas caused by your running, and tease them out.
+If you want to keep your heart rate up as an alternate form of cardio, look at indoor cycling, elliptical to the Ski Erg.

-It’s the number one thing I recommend to runners – and yet so many marathon runners ignore it!
+It’s the number one thing I recommend to runners; yet so many marathon runners ignore it!

 What About Stretching?

-The 5 minutes before each run should be light, and designed to loosen up your legs and get the blood flowing.
+The five minutes of dynamic stretching before each run should be light and designed to loosen up your legs and get the blood flowing.

-After each run, focus on stretching out your legs – especially the glutes and hip – and spend 5 minutes on the foam roller to release and built-up strain in those leg muscles.
+After each run, focus on stretching out your legs, especially the glutes and hips, and spend five minutes on the foam roller to release the built-up strain in those leg muscles.

 What If I Get Injured?